 Additionally, Ford was an outstanding player in his own right, as he had a brilliant collegiate career at Johns Hopkins.
 A four-year letterwinner, Ford was a second-team All-America selection as a senior captain when he scored 44 goals, the 10th-highest single-season total in Johns Hopkins history.

-The Blue Jays were 47-10 during his four seasons, advanced to the 2002 NCAA semifinals, and made a trip to the 2003 NCAA title game.
+The Blue Jays were 47-10 during his four seasons, advanced to the 2002 and 2004 NCAA semifinals, and made a trip to the 2003 NCAA title game.
+Ford's 2001 team played in the quarterfinals.

 He is tied for 14th on the Hopkins career goals list with 101.
 Ford is also 17th in career points (160) and is tied for 22nd in career assists with 59.
 He graduated with a degree in sociology.